G-tech-Nigeria/accountability-app/PENALTY_SYSTEM_FIXES.md

 ### 1. Automatic Penalty Calculation
 - Penalties are automatically calculated when viewing past dates
-- Dashboard checks last 7 days for missed tasks on load
+- Dashboard checks entire current month for missed tasks on load
 - Penalties are distributed among all other users

 ### 2. Manual Penalty Recalculation